Md. Rustum Ali Faraji

 Md.
-Rustum Ali Faraji (born 21 March 1952) is a Bangladeshi politician who is the incumbent Jatiya Sangsad member from the Pirojpur-3 constituency.
-He has been a member of Bangladesh Nationalist Party and Jatiya Party (Ershad).
+Rustum Ali Faraji (born 21 March 1952) is a Bangladeshi politician who is former Jatiya Sangsad member from the Pirojpur-3 constituency.
+He has been a member of the Bangladesh Nationalist Party and the Jatiya Party (Ershad).

 Early life and career

 Faraji worked as physician before becoming a politician.

 Faraji was elected to the parliament from Pirojpur-3 as a Jatiya Party candidate in 1996 and as a Bangladesh Nationalist Party candidate in 2001.
-He was elected to Parliament on 5 January 2014 from Pirojpur-3 as an independent candidate.
+He was elected to parliament on 5 January 2014 from Pirojpur-3 as an independent candidate.
 He is a member of the Parliamentary Standing Committee on Public Accounts.

+Faraji was not nominated by the Jatiya Party for the 2024 Bangladeshi general election.